Counter Fraud Centre

 Every year in the UK up to £49bn of public money is lost to fraud.
 Resources are stretched and fraudsters are increasingly sophisticated, making the public services more vulnerable than ever to criminal activity.

-The CIPFA Counter Fraud Centre was launched in 2014 by the Chartered Institute of Public Finance and Accountancy (CIPFA).
+The Counter Fraud Centre was launched in 2014 by the Chartered Institute of Public Finance and Accountancy (CIPFA).
 It builds on the Institute's 130-year history of championing excellence in public finance management and is committed to helping public sector organisations prevent, detect and recover financial loss.